To synchronize playback between multiple people,

 that you also have installed

-try to find mpv or MPC-BE in the dropdown.
+try to find mpv or MPC-HC in the dropdown.

 If you're running macOS